Power186/StockViewer/README.md

 api only allows 5 api calls at a time.
 A paid account for the api is needed for full functionality.
 Search works as intended, but the detail screen may not update if 5 or more stocks were in results.

 ## TODO:
-caching, sharing, upgrading to a paid account to display all historical stock data instead of only daily data.
+sharing, upgrading to a paid account to display all historical stock data instead of only daily data.
 Refactor.
 Add unit tests in api, model, and network calls.

 ** simulator lag and low fps to upload file, not actual performance **